Who are the thinkers of our time? What are the ideas that matter? What do we really value?

-The Sheffield Salon is part of a small but growing movement that seeks answers to these questions.
-We see public debate as an end in itself, engaging the widest audience in issues of the day.
-We’re serious about civil society and passionate about Sheffield and aim to catalyse debate about the future of our city.
-We’re taking the city seriously.
+Founded in September 2011, Sheffield Salon is part of a small but growing movement that seeks answers to these questions.
+We see public discussion as an end in itself, engaging the widest audience in issues of the day, striving to create a public space to explore contemporary ideas.

 ‘The thing I found best about the Sheffield Salon was that it was not so much about the speakers on the platform as the quality of the discussion generated by the audience.
 I was so impressed that so many people came along, not only with their own experiences and considered opinions, but with a willingness to share and debate them.
 We might not have come up with any answers, but I think we clarified some of the questions.’
 Dr Mike Fitzpatrick, GP, author and speaker at Sheffield Salon.